 It depends on the terms of the no-contact order.
 Generally, the order is not to contact --says nothing about communication with other people.
 It usually prohibits communication with the restrained person.
 However, have an attorney look into the terms for you.

 You don't necessarily have to be "booked" to be charged.
 If there was a police report which made it to the district attorney's office without an arrest, the district attorney may decide to file charges.
-They usually will send you notice to appear in court the answer for the charge(s).
-If you...Read more »
+They usually will send you notice to appear in court the answer for the...Read more »

 I was in my room with the door locked and asleep when the police got me out of bed and along with everyone else in the house they put me in handcuffs and sat me outside whilst they proceeded to destroy my room and break glass and make a mess.
 As I stated before I was completely asleep and had been...
 Read more »

 I agree with Dale Gribow.
 You need to write everything down like a journal that when read, can be seen like a movie.
 Lots of descriptions.
 Simultaneously, hire a local criminal defense attorney.
 You have no time to waste.

 Some crimes never get erased.
 Other which do get erased my still affect employment or immigration.
 In your particular situation, if it was a misdemeanor and you won't testify as a defendant in your future potential case, it may be hard for it to be brought up.
 The answer really is "depends."

 That amount is not vague but too exact.
 Law enforcement trolling these sites could use it against you.
 Please consult a local attorney in private and confidentially.
 If your question is hypothetical, we don't answer hypothetical questions.
 That is left for academia.

 This was at 6:00am on a Saturday morning and there was no cars or padestrians Is it right that it’s my first time ever getting stopped I littearly had a clean record prior to this and now I’m told I have to pay $303 plus another $60 on top of all that I have to stop working because I’m not...
 Read more »